 Ubud is where you’ll find culture, art, good food and shopping.
 Lot’s of shopping.
 It’s where yogis flock to to enjoy the serene settings just off of the busy streets and where visitors come to indulge in the local lifestyle through cuisine and the nature.

-Ubud is as much spiritual as much as it is a tourist centre and this unique combination makes Ubud one of the top destinations not only in Bali but in the world.
+Ubud is as much spiritual as much as it is a tourist centre and this unique combination makes Ubud one of the top destinations not only in Bali but in the world so it’s a must-visit during any trip to Bali.

 - 1 How to Get to Ubud